How to Qualify for Medicare and Medicaid

 Medicare costs change annually, and these costs vary based on a variety of factors, including other health insurance the beneficiary may have, as well as the beneficiary’s location, income, and more.

 For most beneficiaries, Medicare Part A is cost-free.
-However, Part B requires monthly premiums that are often deducted from a beneficiary’s Social Security or Railroad Retirement benefits.
+However, Part B requires monthly premiums that are often deducted from a beneficiary’s Social Security benefits or Railroad Retirement benefits.

 What Is Medicare Advantage?